OPERA PROGRAMS BERLIN

 ADAM CIOFFARI

 Adam Cioffari was named “Outstanding Stage Director” by the Tampa Bay Theater Awards for his production of The Merry Widow for St Petersburg Opera, where he also recently directed productions of Samson et Dalila, Tosca, Amahl and the Night Visitors and Così fan tutte.
 Other directorial credits include Die Fledermaus with Opera in Wiliamsburg, Rigoletto and Così fan tutte at Shreveport Opera and The Magic Flute at Opera North.
-Later this season, he will direct Carmen for Shreveport Opera.
+In 2026 he will direct Le nozze di Figaro for Opera in Williamsburg.
+He currently serves as Artistic Administrator for San Diego Opera, after having served on the artistic staffs for Sarasota Opera and the Merola Opera Program.

 Cioffari’s other role credits include the Commentator in the world premiere of Derrick Wang’s Scalia/Ginsburg at the Castleton Festival, the Musiklehrer (Ariadne auf Naxos) at the Glimmerglass Festival, Papageno (Die Zauberflöte) at Teatro Municipal de Santiago, Colline (La bohème) with Knoxville Opera, the title role in Le nozze di Figaro with Opera Columbus, Judge Turpin in Sweeney Todd with Pittsburgh Festival Opera, and Masetto (Don Giovanni) with Austin Opera.
 He has also performed with the Los Angeles Philharmonic, Theatre Capitole de Toulouse, Staatsoper Stuttgart, and Komische Oper Berlin.